BigUglySpider/EmuLibs/README.md

 - EmuSIMD: Library used for templatised usage of `__m128`, `__m256` and `__m512` intrinsics, used for Emu-prefixed repositories which make explicit use of SIMD.
 - EmuThreads: Library used for simplifying thread usage, such as through the creation of thread pools.
    - Not currently in use, but is here for experimenting with certain optimisations when creating fast types (such as with noise tables).

+### Note
+This is the unstable development master branch.
+To see more up-to-date (and unstable) progress, view one of the branches for a current development feature.
+The more specific the branch name, the more up-to-date (and again, unstable) it is likely to be.